vlvovch/Thermal-FIST/input/list/phaseshifts/README.md

   is an interaction correction, possibly negative) but are suppressed by the global free-volume factor; in the matrix models (Crossterms/VDW/RealGas) they participate through their (meson) parameters like any other meson.
-- In the GUI, if you change the interaction settings, re-apply them after enabling phase shifts so the freshly added clusters are included.
+- In the GUI, enabling phase shifts adds the clusters once; toggling the checkbox afterwards just switches their densities on/off without rebuilding the list (PhaseShifts::SetPhaseShiftsEnabled).
+The clusters keep their meson EV/vdW parameters either way; when off their zero density makes them inert, so interactions never need manual re-apply.

 ## Channels